-- \Rightarrow Warm Up
+- · Warm-up

-- ⇒ Skills Development Activity/Competition
+- Exploratory / Skills Development Activity

-- ⇒ Cool-down
+- Cool-down

-The importance of a warm-up and cool-down will be explained to pupils.
-Skills development activities and competition will be differentiated by task, as appropriate to the pupils and lesson.
-Pupils will have the opportunity to work individually, in pairs and in groups.

-PE lessons are as follows:
+The importance of a warm-up and cool-down will be explained to the children.
+Exploratory/Skills Development Activities will be differentiated by task or outcome, as appropriate to the child and lesson.
+Children will have the opportunity to work individually, in pairs and in groups.
+Topics covered in PE are as follows

+Foundation Stage Physical Activity

-Foundation Stage Key Stage 1 Physical Development Gymnastics, Dance and Games/Multi-Skills Key Stage 2 - Gymnastics, Dance, Games, Athletics, Swimming and Outdoor and Adventurous Activities
+Key Stage 1 Key Stage 2 - Gymnastics, Dance, Games and Swimming Gymnastics, Dance, Games, Athletics and Outdoor and Adventurous

+Activities